 Even with this data in hand, though, the phone companies will not simply hand over this client information voluntarily.
 To do so would likely create a backlash centered on the protection of data and the expectation of privacy.
 However, the company could potentially be ordered to disclose this information if the records might represent potential evidence in legal proceedings.
 Law enforcement officers often make the case that the cell phone records could be a key factor in establishing liability in a distracted driving-based collision.

-The case against a distracted driver who causes a catastrophic or deadly vehicle collision significantly strengthens if the cell phone records show that the driver was on a phone call, was texting or accessing the internet at the time of the crash.
+The liability case against a distracted driver who causes a catastrophic or deadly vehicle collision significantly strengthens if the cell phone records show that the driver was on a phone call, was texting or accessing the internet at the time of the crash.
+If you’re injured by a distracted driver, make sure you contact an experienced serious injury attorney who will thoroughly investigate the underlying facts of the collision, including potential cell phone use by the responsible driver.